Equilibration and Nonequilibrium Switching [MDPrep] [MDRun] [FECalc]

 A dataset of posed ligands need to have reasonable 3D coordinates, all atoms, and correct chemistry (in particular, bond orders and formal charges).
 The starting poses should not have very high gradients, in particular no bad clashes with the protein.

-A text file of edges (explained below), one line per edge, of form “ligA_name >> ligB_name”.
+A dataset of edges or alternatively, a text file (explained below) with one line per edge, of form “ligA_name >> ligB_name”.

 Limitations

-Currently there is no mitigation for the effects of changes in buried waters, protein sidechain flips, or large protein movements between ligA and ligB.
+Currently, there is no mitigation for the effects of changes in buried waters, protein sidechain flips, or large protein movements between ligA and ligB.

 Expertise Level: